ErikPohl444/dynamic_assignment/README.md

 - But wait-- there's more.
 - You only want to do this if all of the keys are present!
 - So first it checks to make sure all of the keys->variables keys are present.
   - No?
-It provides an exception with all of the missing keys.
+It provides an exception with all of the missing keys, not one at a time.
   - Yes?
 It allows you to import the variables into your code from a shared state file it made on the fly.

 Currently contains one class: write_configs and a demo usage in dynamic_assignment.py.